Janus Kinase (JAK) Inhibitors to Treat Eczema

 As of 2022, there are 3 JAK inhibitors approved by the US Food and Drug Administration (FDA) to treat eczema:2-4

 - Opzelura™ (ruxolitinib) – Topical treatment for adults and children 12 years and older with mild to moderate atopic dermatitis

 - Rinvoq® (upadacitinib) – Systemic treatment for adults and children 12 years and older with moderate to severe atopic dermatitis

 - Cibinqo™ (abrocitinib) – Systemic treatment for adults with moderate to severe atopic dermatitis

 What are the possible side effects?

 Side effects can vary depending on the specific drug you are taking.
-Generally, common side effects of JAK inhibitors include:1-4
+The most common side effects of JAK inhibitors include:2-4

-Before beginning treatment for atopic dermatitis, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
+Before beginning treatment for eczema, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
 This includes over-the-counter drugs.